darkzeroman/dssg.github.io/_posts/2013-06-08-training-data-scientists-tools.markdown

 Eliott also got fellows [pair programming](http://www.codinghorror.com/blog/2007/11/pair-programming-vs-code-reviews.html), where two people code together on one computer.

 "Individually, our knowledge is like swiss cheese.
-But collectively, we know all these different things we can share," says fellow Syler Whorton.
+But collectively, we know all these different things we can share," says fellow Skyler Whorton.
 "It's a lot more beneficial than taking individual classes."

 #### Common toolkit
 Every computational or quantitative field has its favorite tools.
 Our fellows are familiar with dozens of technologies: